OWassif/GUC-Machine-Learning-NETW1013/README.md

 6. Omar_Wasif_(46_10701)_Kmeans.py  (contains K-means code without use of predefined function)

 The results are contained in the same folder under "Clustering Figures".

-# Classification Project (15.06.)

-The submission of the classification project can be found in the **"NETW1013-Submission-Classification"** folder.
-It consists of two notebooks:
-1. Classifiers.ipynb
-2. Data_Preprocessing.ipynb